Released December 2016 – Version 3

 Wilary Winn strongly recommends that this simplified approach not be used to account for large member business loans with significant credit valuation allowances.
 We recommend that such loans be accounted for at the loan level in accordance with the precise tenets of FAS ASC 310-30.
 For more information, please see our white paper FAS ASC 310-30 Loan Accounting.

 Wilary Winn further notes that the difference between the cash flows expected at acquisition and the total contractual cash flows is the nonaccretable difference.
 The nonaccretable difference is the undiscounted principal and interest that will not be received due to prepayment and default assumptions.
 In our used direct loan example, the amount is $442,016.
 We note that the total contractual cash flows must be disclosed only once and need not be tracked going forward.

-Finally, we note that examples of templates used to amortize/accrete the fair value adjustments for all of the accounts, including the loan adjustments are attached as Appendix F.
+Finally, we note that examples of templates used to amortize/accrete the fair value adjustments for all the accounts, including the loan adjustments, are attached as Appendix F.

 Changes in estimates of cash flows under ASC 310-30

 The acquiring credit union must periodically compare the actual cash flows received to the expected cash flows on Day One and reassess the remaining cash flows expected to be collected.
 If the new total expected cash flows exceed the initial estimate, then the acquiring credit union should increase the rate of accretion.
 In essence, the fair value of the loan has increased, but the increase can only be recognized prospectively through an increased yield.
 If the expected cash flows have decreased, then the acquiring credit union should record an allowance for loan losses.